 Friday night is School's Out!
 Every last Friday of the month the Independent School for the City celebrates the start of the weekend with public talks, films, drinks, food, and tunes.
-The new favourite hangout for everyone who is interested in the city.
+A great - temporary online - hangout for everyone who is interested in the city.

 We are very happy to announce that architect, curator and filmmaker Jord den Hollander will be our guest at School’s Out! #12 on the 30th of October.

 From a warm and cozy environment in the School, Jord will take us on a spectacular journey along the reciprocal relation between film and architecture.
 From the first 19th century phantom rides to the latest computer generated images that changed our vision of the built environment.
 The event will be live streamed at 19:00hrs.
 Due to copyright issues, the live-stream won’t be available afterward.
 So, tune in on time, sit back, and enjoy!

 About Jord den Hollander